 In this particular short story there are only two characters, but also the third as I mention above — the much older narrator looking back.
 Via the psychological insights offered by this extradiegetic character, the same ends are achieved.
 In other words, the narrator himself guides the reader in our criticism of his younger self.

-Justification: The main character tries to justify his actions.
-They may see the deeper truth and right of the situation at the end of the story, but not now.
+Justification: The main character tries to justify their own actions.
+They may see the deeper truth and right of the situation at the end of the story, but not yet.

 Throughout the narration, the reader is given all the reasons why the narrator keeps going with his plan.